 Big Kid – 7 Years Old

-Zeke is 7 years old, 53 lbs and 51″.
+Zeke is 7 years old, 53 pounds and 51″.
 As you can see, he has outgrown the Boulevard ClickTight he is sitting in, which features the same limits as the Advocate ClickTight.

-I wanted to try a child at the upper end of the limits for this seat, while he is within the 65 lb weight limit, he has exceeded the 49″ height limit and his shoulders are higher than the “maximum seated height” label in the shoulder area of the seat, though the harness straps are right at his shoulders.
-Zeke is also physically too large for the harness to be buckled.
+I wanted to try a child at the upper end of the limits for this seat.
+While he is under the 65 pound weight limit, he has exceeded the 49″ height limit and his shoulders are higher than the “maximum seated height” label in the shoulder area of the seat, though the harness straps are right at his shoulders.
+He is also physically too large for the harness to be buckled.
 Even after extending the harness straps, they were not long enough to be fastened.

 To adjust the harness strap length, open the ClickTight and you will find that the hip portion of the harness is wrapped around the anchor.
 To lengthen the harness, detach the strap, and slip the sewn on end over the anchor.
 You can find full instructions from Britax here.
 When the ClickTight convertible seats initially became available, some parents found that this portion of the harness was not fully attached from the factory.
 It is important, with any seat, to check that all components are functioning correctly before use.
-You can read more about that issue and how to check in our article here.
+Read more about that issue and how to check.